CloudChi/FX-Framework/Why_JSON.md

 ```

 ## Global Variables
-- Pro: Prevented excessive creation of fields
-- Might not be assigned / cleared correctly
+- Global Variables issues generally:
+  - Every process can modify them
+  - Every process has access to them
+  - They are not garbage collected (cleaned up)
+    - Until they are manually cleaned up, they consume memory
+    - In contrast, local variables are cleaned up at the end of their calling process, releasing memory
+  - Issues in practice:
+    - Was global variable value set for this process, or just not cleaned up from previous process?
+    - If you reset global variable for current process do you need to store previous value?
+    - Did you reset global variable to value saved when you began current process?
+       - Was this truly necessary?
+- Global Variable issues in FileMaker specifically:
   - Cluttered up Data Viewer when debugging
   - Unless strict naming convention, origin might be unclear
     - $$Type is unclear
     - $$Type_Customer is more clear
 ![Global Variables](Screenshot_GlobalVariables.png)

 ## Let function